ploucandco/Ender5Plus/README.md

 # Ender 5 Plus

-I purchased a second hand 2021 Ender 5 Plus that was working "so-so" with the extruder motor installed on top of the hotend
+I purchased a very cheap second hand 2021 Ender 5 Plus that was working "so-so" with the extruder motor installed on top of the hotend

 **Current Ender 5 Plus mods:**
 1. Installed Klipper via an external RPI zero 2W